-• identifying, reviewing and approving corporate goals and objectives relevant to compensation of our executive officers and directors;

-- analyzing the possible outcomes of the variable remuneration components and how they may affect the remuneration of our executive officers; - determining any long-term incentive component of each executive officer's compensation in line with the compensation policy and reviewing our executive officer compensation and benefits policies generally; - preparing periodic compensation reports for our board of directors; - reviewing and assessing risks arising from our employee compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect on us; and - retaining or obtaining advice from a compensation consultant, legal counsel or other advisor as the compensation committee deems necessary or appropriate to carry out its responsibilities.
+- identifying, reviewing and approving corporate goals and objectives relevant to compensation of our executive officers and directors; - analyzing the possible outcomes of the variable remuneration components and how they may affect the remuneration of our executive officers; - determining any long-term incentive component of each executive officer's compensation in line with the compensation policy and reviewing our executive officer compensation and bene-fits policies generally; - preparing periodic compensation reports for our board of directors; - reviewing and assessing risks arising from our employee compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect on us; and - retaining or obtaining advice from a compensation consultant, legal counsel or otheradvisebuseport the compensation committee deems necessary or appropriate to carry out its responsibilities^{332WL dated} 18 April 2019

-During the fiscal year to which this report relates, our compensation committee met twice in order to carry out its responsibilities.
+During the fiscal year to which this report relates, our compensation committee met once in order to carry out its responsibilities.
 The main items discussed at those meetings related to the compensation of our directors and executive officers.